 Use I-C Residential Residential uses above the ground floor or story and up to 30 percent of ground floor or story when secondary to commercial uses.
-Including residences for a caretaker or night watchman. Р Existing single-family residential uses may be rebuilt if discontinued for a period of not less than 24 months Tourist habitation/bed and breakfast and home occupations Home Occupation Medium density residential (16 dwelling units per acre) with ten (10) units or less P Medium density residential (16 dwelling units per acre) with more than ten (10) units Institutionalized residential-living facilities, such as personal-care homes, nursing homes, convalescent homes, group homes, continuing care retirement facilities and similar uses of five or fewer persons Institutionalized residential-living facilities, such as personal-care homes, nursing homes, convalescent homes, group homes, continuing care retirement facilities and similar uses of more than five persons Homeless shelter meeting Type II permitting criteria Homeless shelter meeting Type III permitting criteria C Retail Sales - Food and Beverages Retail establishment selling food and/or beverages Markets in excess of 15,000 square feet gross floor area
+Including residences for a caretaker or night watchman. Р Existing single-family residential uses may be rebuilt if discontinued for a period of not less than 24 months Р Tourist habitation/bed and breakfast Р Home Occupation Р Medium density residential (16 dwelling units per acre) with ten (10) units or less Medium density residential (16 dwelling units per acre) with more than ten (10) units С Institutionalized residential-living facilities, such as personal-care homes, nursing homes, convalescent homes, group homes, continuing care retirement facilities and similar uses of five or fewer persons Institutionalized residential-living facilities, such as personal-care homes, nursing homes, convalescent homes, group homes, continuing care retirement facilities and similar uses of more than five persons С Homeless shelter meeting Type II permitting criteria Р

+Use

+Homeless shelter meeting Type III permitting criteria

+Retail Sales - Food and Beverages -

+Retail establishment selling food and/or beverages Р

+Bakery Р

+Public Services and Facilities

+Bus shelters P

+Other Uses

-Use I-C Markets - under 15,000 square feet of gross floor area 무 Bakery - primarily retail outlet (greater than 10,000 square feet of gross floorarea) P Bakery - primarily retail outlet (less than 10,000 square feet of gross floor area) 1 Public Services and Facilities Bus shelters (subject to a Type II site plan review) Other Uses All uses or services not listed, unless determined to be similar to a listed use.
-X Other similar uses deemed by the Director to be compatible with the IC district and adjacent land uses.
+All uses or services not listed, unless determined to be similar to a listed use.

+Other similar uses deemed by the Director to be compatible with the IC district and adjacent land uses.